Mutual Information Bounded by Fisher Information

 These will provide only the upper bounds to MI and so they can only be used to exclude the possibility of attaining the HS, but never to prove its achievability.
 While there exist lower bounds on the MI expressed in terms of the FI in the literature, they all require additional assumptions and a general discussion is impossible.
 In the noiseless case, it may be exemplified by the N00N state which allows the HS for the FI, but not for the MI, due to its periodicity with period $1/N$ (indeed, irrespectively of the value of $\var$, the N00N state belongs to a two-dimensional subspace of the full Hilbert space, so it can carry at most one bit of information $I\leqslant{\ln}(2)$).
+This demonstrates that, while the N00N state is highly effective for local estimation, it presents significant challenges for global estimation and requires careful consideration in its application~\cite{higgins2009demonstrating}.